Axe poised over sixth form

 A report prepared for councillors noted: “The Governing Body believe that the school is financially viable providing that losses for the sixth form do not continue, and that this proposal will make a significant contribution to the financial recovery of the school.”

-Philip Wood, headmaster of Lytham St Annes Technology and Performing Arts College, said he was unable to comment until after the call-in period, but Lytham Sixth Form, a joint venture between the college and Blackpool and Sixth Form College which opened in September 2015, stressed it will be business as usual there after the approved closure comes into effect.
+Philip Wood, headmaster of Lytham St Annes Technology and Performing Arts College, said he was unable to comment after the call-in period, but Lytham Sixth Form, a joint venture between the college and Blackpool and Sixth Form College which opened in September 2015, stressed it will be business as usual there.

 Blackpool and The Fylde College vice principal Catherine Hill said: “Lytham Sixth Form College continues to offer Ofsted outstanding technical and professional programmes, which are increasingly being recognised as providing the best routes into higher education and professional careers.